coderonfleek/guest-writer/articles/vue-electron-native-app.markdown

 ### Cloning and Running the API

-To get a backend API up and running, we would be cloning a simple API built with node [from this repo](https://github.com/coderonfleek/simple-node-api).
+To get a backend API up and running, we will be cloning a simple API built with node [from this repo](https://github.com/coderonfleek/simple-node-api).
 After cloning the project, simply run `npm install` to install the required packages.
 Then run `node server` to get the server up and running.

 Our backend API simply exposes an endpoint `http://localhost:1337/todos` which returns a collection of To-Dos.
 The project contains 3 main files: